Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

         - Clicking on COMPLETE YOUR ORDER makes the purchase, providing there are no errors in the form.

         - User then receives an confirmation email with a complete order summary.

+## Register and Login

+- Clicking on the MY ACCOUNT button reveals to options:

+    - Register and Login

+        - Clicking on the Register button takes the user to the sign up page.

+            - Users can't register an account unless all fields ae filled out.

+            - When a form is submitted successfully, user receives an email to confirm their email.

+            - Clicking on the link in the email opens up the website in a new broswer tab with a confirm button.

+            - The user is now sucessfully registered and can log in and out whenever.

+The benefits for creating an account is that users have the ability to save their order details and view their past orders.

+## Project Management

+- Logging in as the website's owner gives the owner extra permissions.

+- Clicking on the Poject Management button takes the user to a form.
+- This form gives the admin the ability to upload more cars into the various categories.
+- When the admin navigates to the products page, they have the ability to Edit or Delete a car.

 ---